 Body comparison: Panasonic GX1 vs Canon G1 X

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX1 and the Canon G1 X. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably larger (20 percent) than the Panasonic GX1.
 In this context, it is worth noting that neither the GX1 nor the G1X are weather-sealed.